AngleProtocol/angle-docs/guides/app-guides/README.md

 #### Impersonator guide

-The Angle app lets people impersonate other addresses, and see what the person controlling this address would on the app.
+[app.angle.money](https://app.angle.money) lets people impersonate other addresses, and see what the person controlling this address would on the app.

 It allows contributors to debug user issues, and users to preview the UI/UX or someone else's positions.